dannycab/phy481msu/assignments/homework5.md

 ![Concentric Spheres](./images/hw5/concentric_spheres.png "Concentric Spheres")

 1. Sketch the charge distribution everywhere.
+If the charge is zero anywhere, indicate that explicity.
 2. From part 1, you probably noticed the charge distributes in some way on the metals.
 Determine the surface charge density $\sigma$ at $R$, at $a$, and at $b$.
 3. Find the potential everywhere, use $r \rightarrow \infty$ as your reference point for $V=0$.
 4. Sketch the electric field everywhere; explain how you know the field you have drawn is correct.